 Information about educational and other activities

-Contact: Online students can contact AIB at email@example.com or +61 (8) 8212 8111.
-Teaching Centre students can contact AIB at firstname.lastname@example.org or their Teaching Centre using the contact details provided in each of the Teaching Centre pages which are linked to from here.
+Contact: Online students can contact AIB at firstname.lastname@example.org or +61 (8) 8212 8111.
+Teaching Centre students can contact AIB at email@example.com or their Teaching Centre using the contact details provided here.

 Orientation/Induction: AIB has an online Orientation module (and Teaching Centres also have face to face Orientation) that students must complete in order to be allowed to undertake subjects in their course.
 The online Orientation Module covers such topics as: How to get organised for study, Time management tips and How to prepare for your assessments.

 Delivery: AIB delivers The Agile MBA directly to students online, and its DBA, PhD, MMgt and MMgt (Research) courses directly to students in small Adelaide based face to face workshops.
 AIB also delivers its MBA and BBA courses through third party arrangements through Teaching Centres.

 Participate in decision making: AIB has a student or recent graduate on its Teaching and Learning Committee to provide valuable input in decision making by providing the student perspective.
 Further, written student feedback as collected at various stages contributes to organisational decision-making on such matters as integrity of course delivery, student experience and development of learning materials.